 Converting Small Scale Biogas Engines for Domestic AD Plants

-However, biogas engines come in all sizes and we found a video which explains how to convert a cheap tri-fuel engine to run on biogas in the small scale, from a domestic biogas digestor.
+However, biogas engines come in all sizes and we found a video that explains how to convert a cheap tri-fuel engine to run on biogas on a small scale, from a domestic biogas digester.
 The video shows how this can be achieved for about $450 from suppliers in the US.
 See below:

 ᔥTri-fuel Engine Conversion for biogas use, part 2 | Gas & Coal Videos

 The use of biogas engines in combination with the use of the steam produced, as a lower grade heat source, continues to feature in the news, with Clarke Energy also active in that area, as follows: